-Scheduling: Saturday, November 14 may be used as a date for Class L quarter-finals.
+Scheduling: Saturday, November 11 may be used as a date for Class L quarter-finals.

 Scrimmages - Teams must have a minimum of three (3) days of practice prior to scheduling a full team scrimmage.
-All sports teams will have a minimum of fourteen (14) practice days before the date of the first scheduled competition.
-Saturdays, Sundays and holidays may be used as practice days unless prohibited by local board policy.
-Sundays can count as a day of practice.
-An individual athlete must participate in a minimum of ten (10) practices prior to competition.
+All sports teams and individual athletes must have a minimum of ten (10) physical/exertional practice days with their school before the date of the first scheduled competition.
+No team/athlete shall practice/compete with their school more than six (6) consecutive days to provide a day of rest.
+Saturdays, Sundays, and holidays may be used unless prohibited by local board policy.
+Sunday practices may be counted to fulfill the 10 day requirement.

-Special Needs Students - Coaches are reminded to inform contest officials prior to each competition of any special needs student who could be competing in the contest when her disability could impact the individual's performance or the conduct of the competition.
+Students with Special Needs- Coaches are reminded to inform contest officials prior to each competition of any students with special needs who could be competing in the contest when her disability could impact the individual's performance or the conduct of the competition.